Britain's Victory, Denmark's Freedom

-My book on the Danish volunteers in Allied air forces was published from Fonthill Media this summer.
+My book on the Danish volunteers in Allied air forces was published from Fonthill Media in 2017.
+The Danish edition was published in 2018 from Turbine Forlaget.

 On 9 April 1940, German forces invaded Denmark.
 Within hours and without a real fight, the government capitulated, co-operating with the Nazis in order to secure as much self-determination as possible.
 Not everybody accepted the surrender.
 Abroad, Danes mobilised to fight back.
 Men and women – whether they had escaped from Denmark, been involuntarily exiled by the occupation, or were emigrants – turned up at recruiting offices around the world, volunteering to fight for Denmark’s freedom.